 This isn’t to say not to use the match type broad keywords.
 By saying your keyword scope is too broad, we’re referring to the fact that the keywords you’re bidding on may be irrelevant to producing conversions.

 A common mistake of Google Ads beginners is to bid on keywords for whatever they think their customer will be searching for.
 This can be counterproductive because it will produce a lot of top of the funnel searches.
-These types of keywords don’t necessarily demonstrate buying intent and can be more research-based in nature.
+These types of keywords don’t necessarily demonstrate buying intent, and can be more research-based in nature.

 Think about a search for someone looking for a new car.
-The intent of someone searching the keywords “Ford Mustang” holds much less weight than the search “Mustang Deals Toronto” for example.
-This is the nature of Google search ads.
-They are immediate in nature and aim to serve someone looking for an imminent solution.
+The intent of someone searching the keywords “Ford Mustang” holds much less weight than the search “Mustang Deals Toronto,” for example.
+This is the nature of Google search ads; they are immediate in nature and aim to serve someone looking for an imminent solution.
 Paying to answer a question and not drive action isn’t always the best strategy.

 A good way to see if your keyword scope is too broad is to review your search terms as often as possible.
 This will allow you to see if the searches that are triggering your ads are on message with your efforts.
-Often you will start to see a pattern of searches that are triggering your ads that aren’t really relevant to what you’re trying to accomplish.
+Often, you will start to see a pattern of searches that are triggering your ads that aren’t actually relevant to what you’re trying to accomplish.

-Fortunately, this isn’t entirely on you to think up.
-Your search terms will show you what is triggering your ads.
+Fortunately, this isn’t entirely on you to think up; your search terms will show you what is triggering your ads.
 If it’s off message or irrelevant, you have the ability to add negative keywords to a campaign, ad group, or even a master list for the whole account.

-This will help keep your costs down as you won’t have tire kickers, looking for something you may not even offer clicking on your ad.
+This will help keep your costs down as you won’t have tire kickers, looking for something you may not even offer, clicking on your ad.